wangvei/pydefect/tests/README.txt

         a-1.
 Add a reference potential of perfect supercell to correction.json with

         a-2.
 Construct a full information JSON file of the defect in each directory.
-            1. defect position
-            2. total energy
+            1. total energy
-            3. local structure, its change from the bulk, atomic distances from the defect)
+            2. local structure, its change from the bulk, atomic distances from the defect)

         a-3.
 Make local structure files for visualization.